jeetparte/bulls-eye/README.md

 The *watch on piano* picture above was clicked by me.

 It's a photo of my Timex weekender watch on my piano.
-I entered the photo in a watch photography competition and although it didn't win, I'm happy with the photos and the efforts, which let me indulge my creativity.
+I entered the photo in a watch photography competition and although it didn't win, I'm happy with the photos, and the efforts, which let me indulge my creativity.